 HQ will host an orientation webinar for chapter presidents to explain the structure and take questions.

 HQ will work with the chapters to identify directors of the regional conference incorporation.

 HQ will host the regional conference planning meeting for 2021 conference chairs to discuss goals and logistics.

-A regional conference structure training event will be held at Build Business 2020.
+A regional conference structure training event will be held.

 HQ will submit the articles of incorporation for all regional conferences.